tvjsx/trading-vue-js/docs/faq/README.md

 ## What the hell is DC ?

 DC === [DataCube](https://github.com/tvjsx/trading-vue-js/tree/master/docs/datacube#datacube-api), it's a part of the project for dealing with data (the library itself is only a rendering engine).
-Also it can handle the internal events, e.g. it should be included to use the toolbar.
+Also it can handle the internal events, e.g. it should be included in order to use the toolbar.

 ## Can I set my custom timeframe instead of the auto-detected?

-Sure,
+No prob,

 ```js
 "chart": {